martinjackson/simple-widgets/docs/SearchSortTable.md

     2. **nolower** = does not display the lower case letters
     3. **nodigit** = does not display the digits

-6. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
+9. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
 Default is 100

-7. **nobottom** = does not display the bottom button.
+10. **nobottom** = does not display the bottom button.

-8. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.
+11. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.

-9. **nodisplay** = this will not display what rows are being displayed or the total number of rows.
+12. **nodisplay** = this will not display what rows are being displayed or the total number of rows.

-10. **nofilter** = this will not display the Filter On check box and the filter button
+13. **nofilter** = this will not display the Filter On check box and the filter button

-11. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,
+14. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,

+15. **nofooterborder** = do not put a border around each individual footer item.

+16. **noheaderborder** = do not put a border around each individual header item.

-12. **nonext** = does not display the next button.
+17. **nonext** = does not display the next button.

-13. **noprevious** = does not display the previous button.
+18. **noprevious** = does not display the previous button.

-14. **nosearch** = does not display the header drop down, text box, and Search button.
+19. **nosearch** = does not display the header drop down, text box, and Search button.

-15. **nosort** = does not allow the headers to be sorted.
+20. **nosort** = does not allow the headers to be sorted.

-16. **notop** = does not display the top button or the total number of rows.
+21. **notop** = does not display the top button or the total number of rows.

-17. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
+22. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
 With this prop a width and height option for the scroll box must be supplied.

-18. **searchstart** = indicates that the search item will only match those data items that start with the search item
+23. **searchstart** = indicates that the search item will only match those data items that start with the search item

-19. **ignorecase** = indicates that the case will be ignored in the search item.
+24. **ignorecase** = indicates that the case will be ignored in the search item.
 So it will match both upper case or lower case in the search.

-20. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.
+25. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.

-21. **ShowAll** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
+26. **ShowAll** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
 This will not limit the number of items in the table; therefore, the search bar at the top of the screen will contain the search column, search item, and the All button.
 If a search is done, it will place the item found at the top of the screen.
 The All button will display all the items on the screen again.

-22. **showTable** = this will show the table and headers even if there is no data to display.
+27. **showTable** = this will show the table and headers even if there is no data to display.

+28. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.

-23. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
+29. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
 This is used in eachRowInTable function i is being used to generate a key.
 The user will need to add start to it as in the key prop in the example above.
 See examples.

-24. **indexing** = is a function that returns the indexes into the current data being displayed.
-This is used in eachRowInTable function where the user needs to actually access the actual data.
-The user will need to add the indexing as a state variable.
-See examples.

-25. **allIndexes** = is a function that returns all the indexes for the entire data set, not just the ones being displayed as in indexing (32).
-The format of the function is the same as indexing.

-26. **title** = supplies a title to be displayed centered at the top of the table.
+30. **title** = supplies a title to be displayed centered at the top of the table.

-27. **titleSize** = 1 uses a h1 header, 2 uses a h2 header, all other values use an h3 header.
+31. **titleSize** = 1 uses a h1 header, 2 uses a h2 header, all other values use an h3 header.

-28. **width** = the width of the scroll box only.
+32. **width** = the width of the scroll box only.

-29. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.

-30. **noheaderborder** = do not put a border around each individual header item.

-31. **nofooterborder** = do not put a border around each individual footer item.

 ## CSS Files